 Yes, we are sure that all posts that talk about what to pack for Ireland tell you to bring a waterproof and windproof jacket.
 That being said, we have actually done to Ireland multiple times without bringing anything heavier than a sweater and we have been sorry.
 Yes, even traveling to Ireland during the summer can be chilly, especially when you are from Florida like us.
 Do not make the same mistake we did when thinking about what to pack for a trip to Ireland.

 Bring a windproof jacket so that you stay warm and dry.
 Windproof jackets fold up small so they don’t take up much space in your luggage, but they will save you when needed.
 We have gone to Ireland with nothing more than a cardigan and it was not enough, even during a summer trip!
+A windproof jacket doesn’t have to be expensive or bulky and the best kind fold up quite small in your suitcase.
 Don’t make our mistake and add a windbreaker to your Ireland packing list.

 #9.
 When Packing For Ireland, Don’t Forget A Portable Power Bank

 Whether you are going on one of the many tours in Ireland, walking around Dublin for the day, or doing an Ireland road trip, your phone is probably going to die quickly.
-When packing for Ireland, make sure to purchase a portable power bank to bring along for the trip.
+When planning your Ireland packing list, make sure to purchase a portable power bank to bring along for the trip.
 Portable power banks generally cost from $10-$40 and will help you recharge your phone on the go.
+Please do not forget to add this to your Ireland packing list, even if you aren’t usually on your phone!

 You will be using your phone a lot during your trip to Ireland because you will be taking lots of photos and using social media apps to share your fun with friends back home.
 Avoid your phone dying by bringing a small power bank and you will thank us later!
 If there is one thing to add to your Ireland packing list, this is it!